redsanket/spark/external/starling/guide/overview/index.rst

 - key information to manage the data better such as Archival decisions or management of replicas, etc.
 - capability to compute the window between a data set’s retention and the last access time trends.
-- data from multiple logs at one place holistically.
+- data from multiple logs in one place holistically.
-- capability to find the "Query of Death"--jobs that cause the clusters to go down.
+- capability to find the "Query of Death"--jobs that cause clusters to go down.
 - capability to add additional logs using pluggable integration points.
 - logs for analyzing the following: